 The front hall uses worship Ma Tien (left) and Phuc Duc Chinh Than (also called Ong Bon, worshiping on the right).

 At the main hall is divided into many parts.
-In the middle uses worship Guan Yu, the left side is worshiping the Honor Graduate Dong Vinh and Tai Bach tinh Quan, also known as Than Tai (Caishen – the God of Money).
+In the middle uses worship Guan Yu, the left side is worshiping the Honor poinsettias Dong Vinh and Tai Bach Tinh Quan, also known as Than Tai (Caishen – the God of Money).
 The right is worshipping Mazu, a Chinese sea goddess.
 On the left – hand side is the altar of Guanyin.